Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Nightmare Moon | Illustration by John Thacker

-Fans of both My Little Pony and Magic will likely love the crossover cards.
-The flavor on each does a great job representing the ponies, and they do a great job of translating the look of the ponies to fit in with Magic’s aesthetic.
+Fans of both My Little Pony and Magic will likely love the crossover cards and the Arena cosmetics.
+The flavor on each card does a great job representing the ponies, and they do a great job of translating the look of the ponies to fit in with Magic’s aesthetic.

 What decks would you put the My Little Pony cards into?
 Would you like to see more pony cards in future Universes Beyond products?
 What other Magic crossovers are you excited about?
 Let me know in the comments below or on Draftsim’s Twitter.